msig0000/ESRI/RasterScaling.v.2/README.md

 Writer/Developer: sharifulgeo

-Created on 16 September, 2016
+Created on 16 september, 2016

 N.B.
 This tool is tested against feature class and projected coordinate system